-At December 31, 2011, the District had deposits with financial institutions with a carrying amount of \$244,280.
-The bank balances with the financial institutions were \$254,670.
-Of these balances, \$250,000 was covered by federal depository insurance and \$4,670 was covered by collateral held by authorized escrow agents in the financial institutions name (PDPA).
+At December 31, 2012, the District had deposits with financial institutions with a carrying amount of \$207,243.
+The bank balances with the financial institutions were \$208,902.
+All of these balances were covered by federal depository insurance.

 Interest Rate Risk